mcdonc/djangocon2012-pyramid-talk/presentation.rst

 ----------------------------------

 - Why?
 People begin depending upon the implementation details of the classes you tell them to subclass.

-Unless you're extremely clear about what the API of the superclass is, and the social contract to use nothing else but the documented API exists, you'll be pressured into making retroactive APIs.
+..
+Unless you're uncommonly clear about what the API of the superclass is, and the social contract to use nothing else but the documented API exists, you'll be pressured into making retroactive APIs.
 Impossible to recover from without breaking b/w compat.

 - Not uncommon to see a subclass of a subclass of a subclass of a subclass;
   figuring out how the thing works can be an exercise in pain and multiple